Looking to celebrate Carnival without a pricey ticket to Rio?

 This year famous party organizers Cruilla have come together with the Hivernacle del Poble Espanyol to bring you two nights of music and fun.

-On the 9th and 10th of February all sorts of traditional Barcelona carnival events will be running like la charanga (a type of drum concert), costume competitions, and la taronjada (a type of orange balloon and confetti party).
+The 2019 dates are still TBA but usually there are all sorts of traditional Barcelona carnival events like la charanga (a type of drum concert), costume competitions, and la taronjada (a type of orange balloon and confetti party).

 For more information you can consult the official Cruilla website.